Table of Contents

-Timelist is an innovative productivity concept that allows you to effectively plan your day and get more done.
+Kyber list is an innovative productivity concept that allows you to effectively plan your day and get more done.

-- In Kyber bot to display a unified dashboard with
+- In Kyber bot to display a unified dashboard with:

-- Your personal timelist
+- Your personal list

-- The timelists of each public channel
+- The lists of each public channel

-- List mode accessed with [📋 List]
+- Compact mode accessed with [Compact]

-- Edit mode accessed with [📝 Edit]
+- Edit mode accessed with [Edit]

 You can switch between modes at any time; your selection is maintained across sessions in case you have a preference for one mode vs. the other.